BPond4/LocalChess/README.md

 git clone https://github.com/BPond4/LocalChess.git

-2. Install the required dependencies:
+2. Install the required dependencies outside of the packages folder and in each directory within the packages folder:

 npm install